 Stir until the mixture becomes smooth.

-Add cooked broccoli and bacon.
+Add cooked broccoli, bacon pieces, and pecans.

 Stir it all well.